 \section{Event describing functions}

 The discrete-event modeling framework introduced in Section~\ref{sec:DEES} captures the fundamental event-driven nature of excitable neuronal systems, where spike events, rather than continuous oscillations, govern system dynamics.
-Within this perspective, we develop an analogous description to the classical describing function method, but tailored for event-based input-output signals.
+Within this perspective, we develop a variant of the classical describing function method tailored to event-based input-output signals.
 This leads to the concept of the \textit{event describing function} (eDF), which characterizes the phase relationship between sequences of input and output events of an excitable system.

-Since the input and output signals consist of unitary events, the eDF focuses solely on phase differences.
-When the input event sequence has a sufficiently large period \(T > T_{\min}\), output events become phase-locked, or \textit{entrained}, to the input in steady state.
-This steady-state behavior enables us to define the eDF as the event delay \(\Delta(T)\) divided by the input period \(T\), yielding a relative phase shift:
+Since the input and output signals consist only of unitary events (as discussed in Section~\ref{sec:DEES}), the eDF focuses solely on phase differences.
+When the input event sequence has a sufficiently large period \(T > T_{\min}\), output events are phase-locked (or \textit{entrained}) to the input events.
+This allows us to define the eDF as the steady-state event delay \(\Delta(T)\) divided by the input period \(T\), to obtain a relative phase shift:

-This exclusive focus on timing relationships is justified by biologically grounded assumptions that disregard gain and amplitude dependence.
-Throughout this paper, timing is expressed via the period \(T = \frac{2\pi}{\omega}\), consistent with conventional neuroscience notation.
+This exclusive focus on timing relationships is justified by biologically grounded assumptions that disregard the gain and amplitude dependence of the classical formulation.
+Throughout this paper, signal timing is expressed via the period \(T = \frac{2\pi}{\omega}\), consistent with conventional neuroscience notation.